hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Fixed the odd slow navigation towards right or down direction of very large spreadsheets.
 This was due to me dumping in those two direction navigation logics.
 ALso commented/removed full me print in general.

+### 20200909IST0955 - GauriGaneshaToOnamToTeachersDayRelease

+[TODO] New Cell Content Interpretation Logic

+	If entered cell content starts with

+	a alphabet or space or textquote then treat it has a text and put full within textquotes, if not already in place.

+	a + or - sign or number, then treat it has a numeric.

+		If user wants to treat as it has text, then they need to add textquote

+	a = symbol, then treat as a expression to be evaluated.

+	Text field shown will not have quote unless its required like the 1st char is not a alphabet.

+[TODO] Expand ~ at begin of path (os.path.expanduser)